-GMAT (Graduate Management Aptitude Test) is a computer adaptive test that works as a first step towards most of the management programs including Masters in Finance, Masters in Analytic, Masters in Management.
-It is stepping stone for MBA program in all leading business schools across the globe.
+GMAT (Graduate Management Aptitude Test) is a computer adaptive test that works as a first step towards most management programs including Masters in Finance, Masters in Analytics, and Masters in Management.
+It is a stepping stone for the MBA programs in all leading business schools across the globe.
 In this blog, we have shared some tips on how can you master the GMAT quantitative section.

-This section tests your knowledge on basic math concepts.
+This section tests your knowledge of basic math concepts.
 GMAT will not test your knowledge of advanced math concepts like Trigonometry, Calculus or Vectors.
 They will test your skills on basic concepts.
-In fact you just need to know the high school level math to perform well on this section.
-You’ll see the most of Quant questions from the following:
+In fact, you just need to know the high school level math to perform well in this section.
+You’ll see most of Quant’s questions from the following: